 However, the interaction between socioeconomic changes and support networks is negative and significant, highlighting that while each variable independently contributes to increased electoral support for Trump (compared to the previous republican candidate), their combined influence reduces this support.
 In contrast, findings from the friendship clustering regressions present a more complex picture.
 There remains a positive relationship between social capital, as captured by friendship clustering, and additional support for Trump, yet socioeconomic change is negatively associated with it.
 Nonetheless, the interaction between friendship clustering and socioeconomic changes is positive, indicating that the influence of friendship clustering on antisystem behaviours becomes more pronounced in regions undergoing socioeconomic changes.
 This implies that in contexts of economic flux, the cohesive force of friendship networks may magnify antisystem behaviours, highlighting the nuanced role of social cohesion amid shifting economic landscapes.

+Figure 8.
+Interactions between social capital, and economic, population, earnings and wage change, 2016 and 2020 elections